-The goal of any Heating and AC (HVAC) system is your comfort – keeping you warm during cold winters, cool during hot summers, and breathing fresh, clean air inside your house all year round.
+The goal of any Heating, Ventilation and Air Conditioning (HVAC) system is your comfort – keeping you warm during cold winters, cool during hot summers, and breathing fresh, clean air inside your house all year round.
 Because most HVAC systems use natural gas or electricity, an efficient HVAC system can save you money – sometimes lots of money.
 In fact, HVAC accounts for 48% of the typical home’s energy bill (U.S. Dept. of Energy).

 Upgrading Your HVAC

 Of course, if your HVAC goes down, particularly during a cold or hot spell, you want the system repaired or replaced immediately.
 However, if you’re looking to reduce energy costs, a few preliminary steps may be in order before replacing your HVAC system.
 For example, have all air leaks around windows and doors and roof been sealed?
 Is there adequate insulation in the attic?
 If not, you may be paying to heat or cool your entire neighborhood, and that can get expensive.

 Loud or grating sounds coming from your furnace or AC may be signs of a serious malfunction.
 Frayed or exposed wiring can sometimes be safely repaired, but may also indicate more serious problems.
 Your current HVAC may be using older refrigerant, like Freon, which is being phased out.
 Even so, older HVAC systems are less efficient, and more expensive to operate, so it may be worth installing a new system to take advantage of the cost savings in energy efficiency.

 Buying a New HVAC